domingohui/100-days-of-code/log.md

 **Today's Progress**: Implemented the get cards data function with jQuery.

 **Thoughts**: Tons of frameworks out there.
 Web dev is quite convenient and light weight!

+##Day 17: January 29, 2017

+**Today's Progress**: Learned some jQuery and started looking into Materialize CSS.
+It looks fancy!